Semantics of Computable Physical Models: An Example

 \section{An Example}

 At this point, an example that illustrates the use of some of the corollaries and theorems might be instructive.
-Recall that Model~\ref{M:cannon} describes the trajectory of a projectile fired from a cannon at $5$ meters per second in an inertial reference frame.
+Recall that Model~\ref{M:cannon} describes the trajectory of a projectile fired from a cannon at $5$ meters per second in an inertial reference frame, and in the absence of any external forces.
 The model has a structure $\mathfrak{A}$ such that $\lvert\mathfrak{A}\rvert_S$ is the set of all $t\in\mathbb{N}$, the model has a symbol $f$ for an observable quantity such that $f^\mathfrak{A}(t)=J(t,5t)$, and the model has an operation $\mathrm{op}(f)$ that jointly measures the number of seconds $s$ since the projectile was fired, together with the number of meters $m$ between the cannon and the projectile at that time.

 Let $K\colon\mathbb{N}\to\mathbb{N}$ and $L\colon\mathbb{N}\to\mathbb{N}$ be the recursive functions~\cite[p.\ 278]{Enderton2001} that satisfy the equations

 for all nonnegative integers $a$ and $b$.
 Now consider the following sequence of constructions.